briansunter/graph/site/content/pages/logseq-gpt-prompt-template.md

 The new [insert](https://beta.openai.com/docs/guides/completion/inserting-text) [capability](https://beta.openai.com/docs/guides/code/inserting-code) adds contextually relevant text in the middle of existing content.

 Allows you to specify where the text should be injected by writing `[[insert]]` in the prompt.

+### Additional GPT-3 Configuration Options

+The templates will allow you to specify options on a per template basis

 #### Model